billynew/sustainablemaking/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+{% include figure.html path="assets/img/header-cropped.png" class="img-fluid rounded z-depth-1" %}

 Rapid prototyping has been a major research thrust in HCI and UIST, but the sustainability impact of rapid prototyping has not been thoroughly discussed.

 This workshop will offer the UIST community its first opportunity to discuss the sustainability challenges and the research opportunities associated with sustainable rapid prototyping.
 We will explore key issues such as waste generation from intermediate prototypes, strategies for using sustainable materials, and circular prototyping (e.g., promoting the reuse of components).
 Additionally, we'll delve into knowledge-sharing infrastructures like open-sourcing hardware.
 Our objective is to pinpoint potential HCI research avenues that promote a more sustainable 'making' environment both inside labs and in wider contexts.

+**This workshop will be held on-site as part of UIST on Sunday, October 29th.
+To join us, register for our workshop during [UIST registration](https://web.cvent.com/event/084853b8-9ccc-43ee-8438-78e1a744b086/summary).** Note: you do not need to submit any work prior to joining!
+Participation is open to anyone as long as they register.

 ## Background and Goal